 The average blood pressure for a human is 120 over 80, though variations of a little over or under have been reported as a base-line.
 If it varies too much, you’ve got either high or low blood pressure, which needs to be addressed by a doctor and might include dietary changes and medication to stay healthy.

 According to the American Society of Hematology, about seven to eight percent of the body’s weight consists of blood.
 Haemorrhaging (bleeding) is medically split up into the following classes (by percentage of blood volume lost):

 – Class III: 30% to 40%

 – Class IV: > 40%

-, the consensus amongst experts is that the human body can withstand three to eight weeks without food before it shuts down entirely.
+According to several sources we checked into, including How Stuff Works and Business Insider, the consensus amongst experts is that the human body can withstand three to eight weeks without food before it shuts down entirely.
 (This will depend on how much body weight there is to begin with, as the body will start chipping into reserves as soon as it has run out of external nutrition to feed off of.)

 Total lung capacity varies from person to person, though the average lung capacity for an adult human is 6, 000 cubic centimeters according to The Physics Factbook; some of the factors which can affect lung capacity includes whether or not someone smokes, and their fitness level.
 Here’s a handy calculator from MDApp to figure out your own lung capacity.